adambard/learnxinyminutes-docs/logtalk.html.markdown

 :- end_object.
 ```

 Categories are independently compiled and thus allow importing objects to be updated by simple updating the imported categories without requiring object recompilation.
-Categories also provide _runtime transparency_:
+Categories also provide _runtime transparency_.
+I.e. the category protocol adds to the protocol of the objects importing the category:

 ```
 ?- sedan::current_predicate(Predicate).